Gamification

 Maps, progress bars, and goals

-To reach your destination, you have to know where you’re going.
-Many well-designed gamification tools use maps to track an individual’s progress toward a goal.
+Many well-designed gamification tools use virtual maps to track an individual’s progress toward a goal.
 Often an app’s maps expand, offering new goals to achieve and pathways to follow that match those new learning, sales, or purchasing goals.
-Using a model common to many video games, the maps show completed modules, allow for individuals to repeat modules to improve their score, and award badges or other themed rewards upon completion.
+Using a game design model common to many video games, the maps show completed modules, allow for individuals to repeat modules to improve their score, and award badges or other themed rewards upon completion.

 Other tools use progress bars to show the competitor’s progress through a task or set of courses.
 Progress bars are especially helpful as they can persist across different screens without taking up too much visual real estate, so competitors can always have a sense of how well they’re doing.